Estimate Time13 min

 Key takeaways

-• Remember there is fear and shame when scammed, so be empathetic.
+• Remember there is fear and shame when scammed or targeted, so be empathetic to your loved one.

 • Involve trusted family members in money management jobs.

-Mike Conner,* age 57, a chief marketing officer for a health care technology firm in Chicago, offered to help his 86-year-old father with taxes.
-While visiting his father in Dallas, Conner had noticed that his father, a retired aerospace engineer, had letters on his desk from the Internal Revenue Service related to an unfiled tax return.
+Mike Conner,* age 57, a Chief Marketing Officer for a health care technology firm in Chicago, offered to help his 86-year-old father, a retired aerospace engineer, with his taxes.
+While visiting his father, Conner noticed he had letters on his desk from the Internal Revenue Service (IRS) related to an unfiled tax return.

-Conner figured he would ask his own accountant to lend a hand, and that it would be a fairly straightforward task.
-It hasn't been.
-As Conner and his father sorted through online documents (bank accounts, brokerage accounts, and credit card statements) to get the information needed to file Conner’s father’s past taxes, Conner made a startling discovery.
-"Over the course of the previous 18 months, my father got suckered into signing up for 94 financial and investment newsletters from advisory services, totaling $56,000 in ‘subscription fees,’ which he paid for with his credit cards," says Conner.
-"His retirement portfolio is worth around $500,000."
+As they sorted through online documents (bank accounts, brokerage accounts, and credit card statements) to find the information needed to file his father's past taxes, Conner made a startling discovery.
+"During the past 18 months, my father got suckered into signing up for 94 financial and investment newsletters from advisory services, totaling $56,000 in ‘subscription fees,’ which he paid for with his credit cards."

-While each of us will face a different scenario—and it might not be a parent but rather an aunt or uncle whose financial safety is at stake—there are 10 steps to take now before a crisis develops:
+Each of us may face a different scenario—and it might not be a parent but rather an aunt or uncle whose financial safety is at stake.
+However, there are 10 steps you can take before a crisis develops.

 1. Begin a family conversation

-"It doesn't have to be all about aging issues," says Elizabeth Loewy, the former founding chief of the Elder Abuse Unit in the New York County District Attorney's Office, and general counsel and senior vice president for industry relations at EverSafe, an online account monitoring service.
-"It is really about just talking.
+"It doesn't have to be all about aging issues," says Elizabeth Loewy, co-founder and Chief Operating Officer at EverSafe, an online account service that guards against fraud, identity theft, and age-related issues.
+"It's really about just talking.
 Start with your own situation.
 You might say, 'I want an extra set of eyes on my financial accounts.
 Would you mind getting alerts if something happens?
 I can do the same for you.'
-You make it a 2-way street."
+You make it a two-way street."

 2. Create a family financial management plan